Denny Huang: Social policies

 During his office in the Urban Council, he had proposed some very progressive ideas.
 He called for legalising prostitution by setting up a red light district miles away from the urban area, which was seen as radical in the conservative society in the 1960s.
 He believed that by regulating prostitution, it could prevent women in young age entering the industry, fight against the triad activities and also better control the sexually transmitted diseases.
 He also called for further promotion of sex education to prevent sexual violence, sexually transmitted diseases and contribute to eugenics and healthy marriage life.

-Furthermore, Dr. Huang agreed legalisation of abortion and homosexuality.
+Furthermore, Huang agreed legalisation of abortion and homosexuality.
 In January 1980, a young Scottish Inspector with the Royal Hong Kong Police, John MacLennan, was found shot dead in his police dormitory before he was arrested on charges of homosexual behaviour which raised debates on decriminalisation of homosexuality.
-Although society was largely opposed to decriminalisation, Dr. Huang stated that homosexual behaviours should not be criminal if both the parties were consenting.
+Although society was largely opposed to decriminalisation, Huang stated that homosexual behaviours should not be criminal if both the parties were consenting.
 Legalising homosexuality would prevent blackmailing, although he believed that homosexuality should not be encouraged.
-Dr. Huang was a strong advocate for capital punishment in Hong Kong.
+Huang was a strong advocate for capital punishment in Hong Kong.
 After death penalty was suspended in the United Kingdom in 1965, he suggested the Hong Kong Government not to follow the United Kingdom and carried out penalty in Hong Kong for deterrent effect.
 Homosexuality and capital punishment were not decriminalised and abolished until 1991 and 1993 respectively when the Hong Kong Government aimed at raising awareness of human rights when 1997 was approaching.

-On 30 January 1977, Dr. Huang organised a public assembly at the Victoria Park against the increase of rates.
+On 30 January 1977, Huang organised a public assembly at the Victoria Park against the increase of rates.
 Thousands of people showed up on that day.
-Dr. Huang demanded cancellation of the unreasonable valuations in 1976 and re-evaluations of the properties.
+Huang demanded cancellation of the unreasonable valuations in 1976 and re-evaluations of the properties.
 Eventually, Financial Secretary C. P. Haddon-Cave made concessions by setting the limits on the rates increase in his budget in March.

 1967 Leftist riots

-During the Leftist riots of 1967, Dr. Huang supported the government to maintain law and order stating that the riots were purely political and threatened the welfare of the Hong Kong residents and labours.
+During the Leftist riots of 1967, Huang supported the government to maintain law and order stating that the riots were purely political and threatened the welfare of the Hong Kong residents and labours.
 However, he expressed his worries to the death penalty sentence to the bombers as suggested by Kan Yuet-keung, unofficial member of the Executive and Legislative Councils.
-Dr. Huang expressed that there were many rioters who planted bombs on the streets were only children who might have been used to do such acts.
+Huang expressed that there were many rioters who planted bombs on the streets were only children who might have been used to do such acts.
 He was also opposed to Hilton Cheong-Leen's suggestion to publicly hang the convicted rioters.